codarrenvelvindron/codarren.github.io/_drafts/Understanding_DNS_The_Domain_Name_system.md

 The **Server** is the actual DNS server that is responding to our request, i.e. giving us the IP answer.
 The **Address** is the DNS server again, and it uses port **53**, this is the standard/default DNS server port.

+The answer section is the real results for our query/lookup.
+The first 2 lines of the answer:
+**ipv4** address
+The last 2 lines of the answer:
+**ipv6** address